Jay-iguez/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. What is the DOM?
+The DOM is the Document Object Model.
+It is a programming interface for web documents.
+It represents the page so that programs can change the document structure, style, and content.
+IE JS code.
+It represents the document as a tree like structure/format with all elements in the document being represented by a node in the tree.
+It allows JS to access/manipulate and change the elements in the document at will.
 2. What is an event?
+It is an event/action that happens on a webpage, it can be scrolling your mouse wheel to clicking on something and even to the web page simply loading.
+JS can be used to access and use these events to do actions and create dynamic/functional webpages for it's users.
 3. What is an event listener?
+An event listener can be placed on a document element to "listen" for a particular specified event on itself or around it.
+It can then act on the existance of said event, rather than just being aware of it.
+They can be used in conjuction with events themselves to again create dynamic websites.
 4. Why would we convert a NodeList into an Array?
+NodeLists only really have the .forEach() method available to them.
+So converting them into an array will allow you to use any other advanced array methods on the given NodeList.
+Neat!
 5. What is a component?
+A component at it's core is a function, a reusable block of code.
+You store it into memory so you can run it at a needed/or arbitrary time.
+They themselves are part of a bigger whole, and many components can make a much larger "program".
+But alone they should be able to stand alone, essentially modular.